alexjamesmalcolm/the-normal-christian-life/_articles/1-the-normal-christian-life.md

 but it is not what we have done that makes us sinners.
 I once asked a class of children, "Who is a sinner?" and they replied, "One who sins".
 Yes, one who sins is a sinner; but it is equally true that one who does not sin is a sinner too.
-You understand what 1 mean.
+You understand what I mean.
 There are bad sinners and good sinners.
 A Dane may be born in America and unable to speak Danish; but he is a Dane for all that, because he was born a Dane.
 I am a sinner because I am born of Adam.
 I am not a sinner because I sin, but I sin because I am a sinner.
 We are apt to think that